What can I do if I’m fired or laid off?

 You may be able to make a claim against your employer because they broke the law.

 Based on the rules in the ESA, the Ministry of Labour can order your employer to pay you money that they owe you.
+This includes the minimum termination pay in the ESA and severance pay.

 In some cases, the Ministry can order your employer to: